Unlikely intersections in the Torelli locus and the G-functions method: A short review of G-functions in Arithmetic Geometry

 \subsection{A Hasse Principle for G-functions}

-The main tool we will need from the theory of G-functions is a theorem of Andr\'e, that generalizes work of Bombieri in \cite{bombg}, which plays the role of a ``Hasse Principle" for G-functions.
-First we need some definitions.
-For the rest of this section consider $y_0,\ldots,y_{m-1}$ to be G-functions with coefficients in some number field $K$.
-We also define $Y:= (y_0,\ldots,y_{m-1})\in K[[x]]^{m}$, we fix some homogeneous polynomial $p\in K[t_1,\ldots,t_m]$, and a $\xi\in K$.
+The main tool we will need from the theory of G-functions is a theorem of Andr\'e, that generalizes work of Bombieri in \cite{bombg}, which plays the role of a ``Hasse Principle'' for G-functions.
+First we need some definitions and to fix some notation.\\